Prediction of ferroelectric superconductors with reversible superconducting diode effect

 We demonstrate ferroelectricity in monolayer CuNb$_{2}$Se$_{4}$ by studying 8 high-symmetry structures, as illustrated in Fig.~\ref{fig:1}(a).
 In the monolayer CuNb$_{2}$Se$_{4}$ under study, the top and bottom NbSe$_2$ layers are rotated by $180^{\circ}$.
 The 8 structures can be distinguished by the in-plane relative positions of the top NbSe$_2$ layer, the middle Cu layer and the bottom NbSe$_2$ layer.
 We perform lattice relaxation for each structure using first-principles calculation implemented in the Vienna ab-initio simulation package (VASP) \cite{kresse_efficiency_1996} and obtain the corresponding energy.
 The energy landscape plotted in Fig.~\ref{fig:1}(b) shows that two different structures, i.e., structure VI and VIII, have the same lowest energy.
 We note that VI and VIII structures are inversion partners, although each of them on its own lacks inversion symmetry.
 Therefore, VI and VIII structures have the same energy, but opposite layer polarizations, which gives rise to ferroelectricity.
-We further perform ab-initio molecular dynamics (AIMD) simulations and phonon spectrum calculations for these two structures (see the Supplemental Material (SM) \cite{zhai_supplemental_nodate}) to verify structural stability.
-In AIMD simulations, the energy fluctuates slightly and the structure maintains integrity after 5 ps at 300K, indicating the thermodynamic stability.
+We further perform ab-initio molecular dynamics (AIMD) simulations and phonon spectrum calculations for these two structures to verify structural stability.
+The computational details are presented in the Supplemental Material (SM) \cite{zhai_supplemental_nodate} (see, also, Refs. \onlinecite{PhysRevLett.77.3865,PhysRevB.50.17953,PhysRevB.13.5188,PhysRevB.96.075448} therein).
+In AIMD simulations, the energy fluctuates slightly and the structure maintains integrity after 5 ps at 300 K, indicating the thermodynamic stability.
 Meanwhile, the phonon dispersion calculated using PHONOPY code \cite{phonopy} has no virtual frequency in the whole Brillouin zone, implying the dynamic stability.